 - Continuous Updates: Unlike traditional CentOS, which receives periodic updates, CentOS Stream gets continuous updates and improvements.
 This means you’ll always have access to the latest features and fixes.

-- Proactive Development: CentOS Stream serves as a development preview for the next minor release of RHEL.
+- Proactive Development: Stream serves as a development preview for the next minor release of RHEL.
 It allows developers to see and work with what will be included in the next version of RHEL, facilitating proactive development and testing.

 - Community Involvement: With CentOS Stream, the community has a more direct influence on the development process.
 Contributions and feedback from users can shape the direction of the platform.